Hardening & operations

 Policy modes

-auto(default).
+disabled(default — emptymoderesolves here).
+Wide-open mutations, no auth.
+Equivalent to the legacyallow_mutations: truebehaviour; the daemon logs a warning at startup when bound to a non-loopback interface.
+Appropriate for closed-LAN single-host setups where the operator already has shell on the box.auto.
 Require a bearer token on non-loopback binds; bypass the check when bound to127.0.0.1/::1.
 Reasonable for single-host operator boxes — kernel-enforced reachability is a peer-cred proxy.
 The daemon refuses to start inautomode on a public bind without a configured token.required.
 Every mutation request must carry a valid Bearer token, even from loopback.
-Use when the daemon shares a host with untrusted users.disabled.
-Wide-open mutations, no auth.
-Equivalent to the legacyallow_mutations: truebehaviour; the daemon logs a warning at startup.
-Only safe behind an external proxy that does its own auth, or on a strictly trusted segment.
+Use when the daemon shares a host with untrusted users.

 Generating a token